ehrenamt/nier-automata-jekyll-theme/README.md

 ## Inaccuracies

 There are some key inaccuracies with this theme regarding the actual in-game menu.
-The following is a non-exhaustive list of inaccuracies.

-- Lack of icons in the horizontal top menu items
-- Lack of arrow pointer on hover / selection of horizontal menu items
-- Lack of style change to horizontal menu items when said menu item is selected
-- Lack of left-to-right background colour change animation for column menus
-- Lack of left-to-right typewriter effect for column menus
-- Lack of arrow pointer on hover / selection of column menu items

-Some of these may be fixed in the future.
+While this theme aims to replicate the in-game menu, I am also aiming to keep this theme simple enough and without heavy JavaScript use.
+As such certain animations or effects in the actual game menu are missing.

+I have also added a "default" layout which

 ## Updates

 The following updates will eventually be implemented:

-- Add pagination to ```blog``` route
-- Fix system layout
-- Add map / image layout
-- Add a second post layout ( or layout similar to one of the numerous in-game layouts)
-- Move code into correct files (currently it follows no stardard rules between layouts, includes, and .html templates.)
+- Improve code structure and fix semantic HTML
 - Modify and reduce CSS based on best practices (removing nested styles)

 There are no plans to update this beyond the listed improvements.